DavidRRice/Magrathea/README.md

 ### mode0.cfg ###
 The basic capability: calculate the structure of a planet given the mass of each layer.

-Adjust the parameters of the `fitting_method()` function.
-Input four parameters in `Mcomp` for the planet's core mass, mantle mass, hydrosphere mass, and atmosphere mass in the unit of Earth-mass.
-Input four parameters in `Tgap` for the temperature of the surface and discontinuities in temperature at layer boundaries.
-The first number is the size of the discontinuity betweeen the core and the mantle with the last number being the surface temperature.
+The config file requires defining the mass in the planet's core, mantle, hydrosphere, and atmosphere in the unit of Earth-mass.
+Additionally the mode requires four temperatures, first the "surface temperature" in Kelvin which is the temperature at the top of the planet, where enclosed mass is equal to total mass.
+Then three temperatures which will be used for discontinuities in temperature at layer boundaries.
+The first being `temp_jump_1`, the size of temperature discontinuity between the atmosphere and hydrosphere, and the last being `temp_jump_3`, the size of temperature discontinuity between the core and the mantle.
+Setting these jumps to 0 will ensure layers in thermodynamic equilibrium.
+These parameters will be used in the `fitting_method()` function in `src/main.cpp`.

-The function also requires a guess for the density in each layer from `ave_rho` and the surface pressure from `P_surface` located at the top of main.cpp.
+The function also requires a guess for the density in each layer from `ave_rho` and the surface pressure from `P_surface` located in the `#Global Run Options` section of the config file.
 Default surface pressure is 100 mbar.
-Lastly, a conditional is required&mdash;`false` for temperature gradient and `true` to force isothermal condition throughout the planet.
+Lastly, the phase diagrams are chosen.
+This is detailed further in the _Phase Diagram_ section below.

 The planet structure will be output as an ASCII file with pressure (GPa), interior mass (Earth mass), density (g cm<sup>-3</sup>), temperature (K), and phase of composition as a function of radius (Earth radius).

 ### mode1.cfg ###

-Uses the `getmass()` function which assumes an isothermal planet.
+Running the code with this input file will use the `getmass()` function which assumes an isothermal planet.
 This function runs much quicker than the full solver.
-User provides the mass of the core, mantle, and hydrospehre in Earth-masses.
+User provides in the config file the mass of the core, mantle, and hydrospehre in Earth-masses.
 No atmosphere layer is available in this solver.
-Outputs interior conditions to a file as in input_mode=0.
+Outputs interior conditions to a file as in mode 0.

 ### mode2.cfg ###

 The fastest solver available using the `twolayer()` function.
-Solves planets isothermally with only two layers using an inside-out shooting method.
+Using this input file will find radii for an array of planet masses each with only two layers using an isothermal inside-out shooting method.
 Built to quickly make mass-radius curves with a constant mass ratio between the layers.

-The funciton is:

-	twolayer(int index, double fraction, vector<double> &Mp, vector<double> &Rp, double P_surface, bool printmodel)

-where `index`=0 is a planet with only mantle and hydrosphere (no core), =1 is only core and hydrosphere, =2 is core and mantle, `fraction` is the mass fraction of the inner layer, `Mp` is a list of planet masses, `P_surface` is surface pressure.
-Returns radii of the masses inputed.
+The config file requires defining a `layer_index` where =0 is a planet with only mantle and hydrosphere (no core), =1 is only core and hydrosphere, and =2 is core and mantle.
+The file also requires defining `mass_fraction` which is the mass fraction of the inner layer.
+An array of masses in Earth-masses is defined by `min_mass`, `max_mass`, and `step_mass`.
+Planets will be solved from `min_mass` to `max_mass` in steps of `step_mass`.
+Returns radii of the masses inputed in the terminal.

 ### mode3.cfg ###

-This mode is for bulk inputs of planets using the solver from `input_mode=0` or 1.
+This mode is for bulk inputs of planets using the solvers from mode 0 or mode 1.
 Requires a space separated file, where each row of the table lists the total mass in Earth-masses and fraction of mass in each layer for a planet.

 Example input file: